-(5) Receive, administer and disburse funds to support
+(5) Receive, administer and disburse funds to support purposes

 (6) Maintain detailed records of all expenditures of the

-board, funds received as gifts and donations and disbursements
+board, funds received as gifts and donations and disbursements made

-made from the revolving loan fund;
+from the revolving loan fund;

-(7) During the first three years of operation of the fund,
+(7) During the first three years of operation of the fund, the

-the contracted nonprofit consumer-driven organization shall
+contracted nonprofit consumer-driven organization shall submit to

-reports will be provided to the board;
+provided to the board;